Eight Timers and a SoundCloud Link

 OnCalendar=*-*-* 10:00:00

-Every day at 10, a dialog pops up on my screen.
+Every day at 10 AM, a dialog pops up on my screen.
 Two buttons.
+If I click Yes — great, moving on.
 If I click No, it opens SoundCloud and plays Two Friends Big Bootie Mix Vol. 12 through the apartment.

 The full collin-check script — a zenity dialog and a SoundCloud URL

-That’s the whole thing.
+That’s the whole automation.
 A timer, a question, and a link.
 Twenty minutes to build, including debugging Wayland display variables.
-It’s objectively the dumbest automation I have running.
+It’s objectively the dumbest thing I have running.
 It’s also my favorite.

 Here’s the thing.
 I’ve spent weeks building a personal assistant that manages my tasks, triages my inbox, generates daily context maps, and quietly refines itself overnight.
 I’ve built automation that reads audit reports and files GitHub issues without me.
 All of it is useful.
 All of it saves time.
 None of it makes me laugh when it fires.